CLLB Dispute Resolution Services

 The parties make hard decisions about what they truly need before they can resolve the conflict and decide what other issues can be compromised.
 Mediation can be a place where creative thinking can result in a way toward settlement that wasn’t considered before.
 Both parties can map out alternate routes to a place where everyone reaches their goals while leaving litigation behind.

 The parties remain the decision-makers at a mediation.
 The mediator may make suggestions and guide them to reconciliation, but ultimately the parties decide what they’ll do.
 The parties may have huge financial and emotional stakes at issue, but if litigation proceeds they give up control of all that to strangers — the judge and jury.
-If you don’t want to risk losing it all at a trial decided by people you’ve never met before, you need to seriously consider mediation.

 Get Help with Your Kentuckiana Mediation

 Most private mediators in civil cases are lawyers with special mediation training and experience.
-Attorney Larry Church, Dana Eberle-Peay, Jason Lopp, and Gary Banet have helped parties by using common sense in combination with the skills learned over the course of their legal careers to help craft cost-effective and appropriate resolutions of disputes.
+Attorneys Larry Church, Dana Eberle-Peay, Jason Lopp, and Gary Banet have helped parties by using common sense in combination with the skills learned over the course of their legal careers to help craft cost-effective and appropriate resolutions of disputes.
 Over the years, they have seen trial after trial, dispute after dispute, and understand that mediation can be a much better way for all parties involved to end the conflict and get on with their lives.